 It takes time for an individual to re-stabilize their dopamine levels after a single use of cocaine, so if someone is using it regularly for the long term, it can cause permanent changes to the dopamine system which leaves them with permanent depression.
 This can require long-term mental health treatment, which isn’t always sought after.
 Instead, an individual who is addicted to cocaine may seek to self-medicate by taking more cocaine, and this can lead to a deadly overdose.

 Regular cocaine use can also trigger these mental health conditions:

 Another one of the effects of cocaine on the brain includes physical damage to the actual brain itself.
 These include:

-- Seizures.
-Due to the changes in the cardiovascular system and damages to the brain, individuals who are addicted to cocaine can develop seizures.
+Due to the changes in the cardiovascular system and damage to the brain, individuals who are addicted to cocaine can develop seizures.

-- Chronic headaches.
-Due to damages to the lining of the brain and arteries, blood flow to the brain came become restricted.
+Due to damage to the lining of the brain and arteries, blood flow to the brain came become restricted.
 This can lead to debilitating headaches.

 When to Get Help for Cocaine Dependence